ittykeys/ittykeys/README.md

 ## Hard truths

-- I have a very soft spot for terrible movies and low-stakes costume-drama series (I eat up anything Julian Fellows writes)
+- I have a very soft spot for terrible movies and low-stakes costume-drama series (I gobble up anything Julian Fellows writes)
 - If there's a weird shell script or an insane hack to be made, I'm probably on it
 - **Python?
 Not only the world’s worst language but also my sworn nemesis**
   I like snakes though :)